mswiseman/Moon/_posts/2021-05-26-gentlabottobot.md

 ## Build

+*Note: This will be long and is not intended as something for you to build along with; it's intended to be lessons for those interested in building a similar machine.
+Consequently, I've emphasized and tried to explain the mistakes I made.
+I'm hoping to put together a polished build video in the future.*

 So, I found cheaper alternatives to the components found in Otto's [Bill of Materials](https://github.com/DrD-Flo/OTTO/blob/master/assets/download/OTTO-BOM-7-1-20.xlsx).
 In the end, this a was a mistake as some of the alternatives I ordered were not compatible (ex. the lead screw and couplers) and it ended up costing me a lot more time and money.

 Here are most of the materials for the build.
 Not picture: aluminum extrusion for the bed and frame, pipette actuator, pipette, additional 3d printed components.